8 Aug 2022

 The method of valuation is flexible and depends on the firm.
 With a lower valuation, the venture capital firm can obtain a larger stake in the start-up after investment.
 This creates more potential for the investment and reduces the risk, so the firm will more likely proceed with the investment.

 Examples of factors in determining the valuation include the market opportunity, initial traction by the start-up, business progress, competitors’ valuation, and the economic climate.

 A redemption rights provision provides that the investors can vote to make the company redeem their shares at the original purchase price after a period, usually five years after the investment, with payments in instalments.

 This right is generally limited by applicable local laws.
 For example, some laws allow the company to not redeem shares when it would cause the company to be insolvent.
 The redemption rights provision acts as an exit for investors, increasing investment liquidity.

-When the venture capital investors want to cut losses and withdraw their investment, the investors can exercise their redemption rights and cash out.
+When venture capital investors want to cut their losses and withdraw their investment, the investors can exercise their redemption rights and cash out.